SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 22 January, 2026 at 23:37:47
+# Last Refreshed - 23 January, 2026 at 23:37:54
 The Latest Activity was a VirtualRide -

-<b>⛅ Zwift - Hell of the North in France</b>
+<b>☁️ Zwift - Group Ride: Short - Stage 3 - Tour de Zwift on BRAEk-fast Crits and Grits in Scotland</b>

-which happened on 13 January, 2026 at 16:21:21
+which happened on 23 January, 2026 at 18:02:33

-Which is 0 years, 0 months, 9 days, 7 hours and 16 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 5 hours and 35 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/17036719852
+You can see it here https://www.strava.com/activities/17152601340

 ## Number of Rides
 How many rides have I done each year?